datastax/cpp-driver/docs/README.md

 Note: This is just a start and more extensive documentation is coming.

-# Upgrading from a beta5 to rc1

-There were a couple breaking API changes between beta5 and rc1 that are documented in detail [here](http://www.datastax.com/dev/blog/datastax-c-driver-rc1-released).

 # Custom logging

 The driver's logging system uses `stderr` by default and the log level `CASS_LOG_WARN`.
 Both of these settings can be changed using the following log configuration functions.
 A full example of using the logging API with a custom callback can be found [here](/examples/logging/logging.c).